EthanCai/programming-learning-notes/projects-part-4.md

 - [SonarQube](http://www.sonarqube.org/): SonarQube is an open platform to manage code quality.
 As such, it covers the 7 axes of code quality:
 - [OpenCover](https://github.com/OpenCover/opencover): A code coverage tool for .NET 2 and above, support for 32 and 64 processes with both branch and sequence points; roots proudly based in PartCover

-## Documentation

-- [Sandcastle](http://shfb.codeplex.com/) - Sandcastle Help File Builder similar to NDoc
-- [SharpDox](https://github.com/Geaz/sharpDox) - A c# documentation tool

 ## scaffolding

 - [Yeoman](http://yeoman.io): The Yeoman workflow is comprised of three core tools for improving your productivity and satisfaction when building a web app.

 ## Build